Ibrahim-Osman080/Ibrahim-Osman-Java-data-analysis-quiz/README.md

 # Ibrahim-Osman-Java-data-analysis-quiz-
-This repository contains the Java code for a Data Analysis Quiz program completed for Unit 1 of the Programming 1 (CS1102-T5) course at the University of the People (UoPeople) in AY2024-T5.
-The program simulates a simple quiz with multiple-choice questions and calculates the user's score.
+Java program that simulates a simple quiz game.
+The program should prompt the user with a series of questions and allow them to enter their answers.
+After the user has answered all the questions, the program should compute and display the final score based on the number of correct answers.